 Treatment to limit the loss of density will lessen future issues with the teeth and could allow you to keep them for more years.
 A combination of regular medical care and access to general dentistry will lead to keeping your basic dental services costs a little lower as well as protecting the health of your teeth, gums, and jaws.

-8. Loss of Permanent Teeth
+8. Loss of Adult Teeth

-Even with good oral hygiene and regular checkups, there is a chance of losing your permanent teeth during those later years.
+Even with good oral hygiene and regular checkups, there is a chance of losing your adult teeth during those later years.
 Factors such as genetics are often part of the reason why you lose teeth in spite of your good habits.
 When the time comes, your Barrie dentist will go over the options for replacing those teeth that have to go.

 You may find that bridges will do nicely for a time.
 As more teeth are lost, partial or a full set of dentures may be a viable solution.
-It’s not unusual for dentists in Barrie to recommend dental implants when it’s obvious that most of your permanent teeth will have to be replaced.
+It’s not unusual for dentists in Barrie to recommend dental implants when it’s obvious that most of your teeth will have to be replaced.

 Choosing the right option is something you and your Barrie dentist will need to discuss at length.
 Remember that the focus is not on the dental services cost, but on identifying the solution that will provide the most benefit.
 Take your time and you’ll be happier with the choice as the years pass.